tsur/tabita/README.md

 ## What's Tabita ?

-> Tabita is an incredibly fast, canvas based table implementation for big data and realtime analytics
+> Tabita is an incredibly fast, canvas based table implementation for big data and realtime analytics.
+It performs great at high data volumes, rendering about 100,000 rows at around ~1ms.

 ## Download